How to Change Your Car Interior Color

 Before and After Car Interior Paint Modifications

-Check out these car interior color changes that were made with ColorBond LVP Refinisher.
+Check out these car interior color changes that were made with ColorBond LVP.
 The modifications were done by the vehicle owners as do-it-yourself projects and demonstrate how to change your car interior color with ColorBond leather, vinyl and plastic paint and get excellent results.

 Eric changed the color of his Mustang interior from a boring beige color to a striking black and green combination.
-The paint job turned out great and took only 8 cans of ColorBond at cost of only $187.00.
+The paint job turned out great and took only 8 cans of ColorBond.
+He was able to change car leather seat color of the Mustang economically, at a cost of only $187.00.

 Ramil K. shows us a great example of how to change your car interior color.
 He took his BMW interior from beige black and red.
 “Completely changing the color of my interior wasn't one of the easiest tasks to do, but I made it!”
 Ramil says.

 Fabio L.’s wanted to change up the interior of his BMW and did just that with ColorBond.
-Applying LVP Refinisher in red to the dash, seats and door panels brought this interior from attractive to wow!
-Fabio says the project took a day to complete.
+Applying ColorBond LVP in red to the dash, door panels and to change car leather seat color brought this interior from attractive to wow!

-It's amazing what you can do with LVP Refinisher.
+It’s amazing how you can use ColorBond LVP to change car leather seat color, as well as the color of door panels, consoles, dashes, and other interior components.
 If you are wondering how to change your car interior color, ColorBond is the answer.